yktoo/yktoo.com/content/blog/0194/index.en.md

 If you try to map it, it will look as follows:
 ![](img:1.bp.blogspot.com/-8bPwUEXOGJc/UcRdUN2gEoI/AAAAAAAAZOI/T59ml14qD7M/s1600/sagres.picasaweb.png:a "Map data ©OpenStreetMap.")

 The "foot" is the fortress.
-Romans, who did not have OpenStreetMap, called it //Promontorium Sacrum//, meaning Holy Promontory.
+Romans, who did not have OpenStreetMap, called it {{< fl "Promontorium Sacrum" >}}, meaning Holy Promontory.
 They considered it a magical place where the sunset was much larger than anywhere else.
 They believed the sun sank here hissing into the ocean, marking the edge of their world.

 You can only reach it with a car, as far as I'm concerned.
 The first thing you notice is the vast open space and constant strong wind.